-Students within the Centre for Digital Humanities have had the opportunity to work on some great projects.
+Students within the Department of Digital Humanities have had the opportunity to work on some great projects.

-Below is a small selection of the projects students and faculty in the CDH have completed in recent years.
+Below is a small selection of the projects students and faculty in the DH have completed in recent years.

 SPY2K, created by the 2019 graduating IASC class, presented at the Level Up gaming showcase in Toronto.
 The team used original music, voice work, character design, and animation in this head-to-head, spy vs. spy, game of industrial espionage.
 SPY2K is a two-player competitive game set in the late ‘90s era where Players engage in corporate espionage leading up to the Y2K threat.
 Send out your network of spies on missions and race your opponent to complete missions so your agency can benefit the most.